 Selling frogs without a reptile and amphibian collector’s license brings a $250 to $500 fine and up to 90 days in jail.
 Collecting frogs without a basic fishing license carries up to a $50 fine and 15 days in jail.
 Possession of methamphetamine carries up to a $5,000 fine and five years in jail.
 Possession of marijuana brings up to a $500 fine and six months in jail.
 Illegal possession of the prescription pills each brings up to a $5,000 fine and five years in jail.
 Illegal possession of tramadol pills carries up to a $25,000 fine and five years in jail.

-Agents participating in the case are Sgt.
-Ezekiel Talbert Jr. and Agent Lucas Hidalgo.
+Agents involved in the case are Sgt.
+Scot Fontenot, Senior Agent Steve Vidrine and Senior Agent Jake Hoover.